NewMeta13/Python/README.md

 Hi! 🙋‍♂️ Here you will find:
+1) Some bots
-1) A list of terminal games on Python 🎮
+2) A list of terminal games on Python 🎮